 Businesses do not have to comply with MTD if:

-- it’s not reasonably practicable for them to use digital tools to keep business records or submit VAT returns because of age, disability, remoteness of location or for any other reason
+- it’s not practicable for them to use digital tools to keep business records or submit VAT returns because of age, disability, or remoteness of location

 - the business is subject to an insolvency procedure